Double Booked Club

 Tiffany won the Stella Prize in 2013 for her second book, Mateship with Birds.
 Her new book, Exploded View, is a dark story of family sabotage in 1970s Australia.
 Peggy Frew won the Victorian Premier’s Literary Award for an Unpublished Manuscript in 2010, for her first novel, House of Sticks.
 Her third novel, Islands, is about a missing teenage girl.

-At the Wheeler Centre in April, the pair will discuss Australian girlhood and family ties.
+At the Wheeler Centre in April, the pair will discuss Australian girlhood and family ties with host Rebecca Harkins-Cross.

 Ahead of the event, we’ll send you some readings to get you started.
 Can’t make it in person?
-Watch and participate from wherever you are – sign up for a live-stream reminder below. #doublebookedclub
+Watch and participate from wherever you are – the event will be live-streamed below.

 Hill of Content will be our bookseller for this event.